 Field trips and special in-house presentations are an important part of the K-6 curriculum.
 Students typically visit local nature centers, science centers, Smithsonian institutions, George Mason University and the Kennedy Center for age-appropriate presentations and more.

 Pinecrest maintains full accreditation with AdvancED/Southern Association of Colleges and Schools Council on Accreditation and School Improvement (SACS CASI).
-Pinecrest School will go through the required five-year re-accreditation process next during the 2018-19 school year.
+Pinecrest School completed its most recent required five-year re-accreditation during the 2018-19 school year.

 Does Pinecrest require an entrance exam for rising K-6 applicants?